Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What are the risks of an omphalocele?

-- As he grows, your baby may have trouble feeding or breathing.
-He may not grow as quickly as expected.
-He may also develop a bowel obstruction (block) or get sick more easily than other children.
+- As he or she grows, your baby may have trouble feeding or breathing.
+He or she may not grow as quickly as expected.
+He or she may also develop a bowel obstruction (block) or get sick more easily than other children.

 What can I do to prevent an omphalocele in a future pregnancy?